wunderwuzzi23/blog/content/posts/2024/google-notebook-ml-data-exfiltration.md

 This vulnerability was responsibly disclosed to Google on December 4, 2023.
 Google confirmed the vulnerability, however so far no mitigation has been put in place.
 To follow responsible disclosure industry norms for vulnerabilities that are not fixed in reasonable time (e.g 3-4 months) this report is made public - it has been 132 days since reporting the issue to Google.

-NotebookML is in an "experimental" stage, hence might not have the same priority as other Google products, or it's already sort of abandoned and will be deprecated and is not maintained - but those are subjective interpretation of why it may not have been fixed yet.
+NotebookLM is in an "experimental" stage, hence might not have the same priority as other Google products, or it's already sort of abandoned and will be deprecated and is not maintained - but those are subjective interpretation of why it may not have been fixed yet.

 ## Mitigations